Last Update: April 14, 2020

 Extension of EDS Coverage (SHA) (Apr 9, 2020)

 Exception Drug Status (EDS) During COVID-19 Pandemic – Updated Listing of DOACs (MoH)

 (Apr 9, 2020)

 Specific drugs have become newly shorted because of COVID-19 treatment and interrupted distribution of raw materials from other countries.
 Below are some resources and therapeutic alternatives for specific medications and associated populations:

-Strategies for Sager Telephone and Other Verbal Orders in Defined Circumstances (ISMP)
+Strategies for Safer Telephone and Other Verbal Orders in Defined Circumstances (ISMP)